 Here is my assumption: “In Japan, the coastal fishery catch has been decreasing since 1980s.
 There have been huge outbreaks of jellyfish and lean sea urchins, and biodiversity has been on the decline.
 Is disruption of the connectivity of hills, humans and oceans one of the primary factors of such ecosystem degradation?”

 To verify it, I have held symposia at academic meetings to review our findings, and I have also been conducting studies in the Yura River watershed in Kyoto Prefecture and the Kunisaki Peninsula in Oita Prefecture.
 The key points are 1.
-Water brought from watersheds to oceans, 2. nutritious substances, 3. organic substances, 4. inorganic particles, and 5. alteration of rivers and coastal environments by humans.
+Water brought from watersheds to oceans, 2. nutritious substances, 3. organic substances, 4. inorganic particles, 5. toxic substance and 6. living creature.
 I have been investigating the origins of these substances and their dynamics through to oceans and studying the relationship between environments and biological production systems in rivers and coastal areas.

 Articles will be posted on the website of FSERC from the next issue.
-The main theme of the next issue is “Do rich nutrients from forests nurture productive coastal seas?”.
+The main theme of the next issue is “Nutrients” that nurture living creatures in the sea.

 Key words: overall optimization, individual optimization, linkages between human society and ecosystem, sustainability, Connectivity of Hills, Humans and Oceans (CoHHO)